Fredericton Housing Needs Assessment

 Lost home ; surviving rental crisis ( it exists for the working poor and others regardless of the press )

-by Steve Colwell, almost 3 years ago
+by Steve Colwell, over 3 years ago

 I have been living with my family in a slumlord apartment with the help of The Fredericton Food Bank and many other underfunded non for profits in a corporate friendly world.